abhinavuser/cluster-stat/README.md

 # Surveillant

-___
-simple embedded dashboard written in C++ for linux embedded device, using LVGL graphical library
+simple embedded dashboard written in C++ for embedded linux devices, using LVGL graphical library

 ### getting start:
 [Building and installation docs](docs/index.md)

-### queries ?
+#### queries ?
-create github issue, it will be reponded to as soon as possible
+create a github issue, it will be reponded to as soon as possible

-PROJECT LICENSED UNDER GPLv3
+This project is licensed under the GPLv3 license